-** QUICK NOTE: If this is sounding exciting to you, keep reading – then be sure to check out our Summer Camp Kit for step-by-step instructions on all this as well as printable charts (like the one above), writing-prompts, goal-setting sheets, job lists, recommended learning website links, and tons more photos and ideas.
-Click below to learn more and set yourself up for 25% off should you decide you want the kit.
+** QUICK NOTE: If this is sounding exciting to you, keep reading – then be sure to check out the Summer Camp Kit at Power of Families for step-by-step instructions on all this as well as printable charts (like the one above), writing-prompts, goal-setting sheets, job lists, recommended learning website links, and tons more photos and ideas.

 One of our Power of Moms readers sent in a great idea for having specified days for different things.
 We used her idea to group our long “bucket list” of brainstormed activities into categories for fun family activities each day after the kids finished their “must-do’s”: